Dakhla Oasis Travel Guide

 Situated 20 kilometers north of Mut, Al Qasr is among the most interesting villages in Dakhla Oasis because it has a number of remarkable ancient monuments.
 The narrow lanes of Al Qasr have some very ancient Islamic houses with doors decorated with acacia wood with the name of the owner or the constructor of the house being carved.
 In the center of the Village of Al Qasr is the minaret of Sheikh Nasr El Din Mosque.
 Dating to the Ayyubid period, during the 11th and the 12th centuries, nothing remains of this valuable monument except for its 21-meter high minaret.

 Deir El Hagar, or the Stone Monastery, lies north of Mut near the historical necropolis of Al Muzwaqa.
 It is among the most important historical sites of Dakhla Oasis.
 The Temple was constructed during the ruling period of Nero in the middle of the 1st century AD and was dedicated to the Holy Theban Triad, the gods Mut, Amun Re, and Khonsu.
-Deir El Hagar wa renovated afterward, during the reigns of the Roman Emperors; Vespasian, Titus, and Domitian as they enlarged the complex and added many finely carved bas reliefs.
+Deir El Hagar was renovated afterward, during the reigns of the Roman Emperors; Vespasian, Titus, and Domitian as they enlarged the complex and added many finely carved bas reliefs.

-The Temple was visited by a number of travelers of the 19th century and some of them carved their names on its walls as a sign that they have been here, which is unique to see.
+The Temple was visited by a number of travelers of the 19th century and some of them carved their names on its walls as a sign that they have been there, which is unique to see.
 Deir El Hagar, which was surrounded by large mud brick walls 16 meters long and 7 meters wide in its heyday, has a two columns portico and a small hypostyle hall with four pillars and a sanctuary at the end of the complex.

 The Village of Bashindi is a quaint and finely preserved historical village situated 40 kilometers east of Mut.
-It was inhabited during the 11th and the 12th centuries.
+It was inhabited during the 11th and 12th centuries.
 The Village of Bashindi features many mud-brick houses that are finely decorated and colorfully ornamented, making it a popular place for tourists to explore.

 There is an Islamic cemetery inside the Village of Bashindi that is dominated by the impressive mausoleum of Sheikh Bashindi, the founder of the village.
 There is also a necropolis dating back to the Roman ruling period.
 The Mausoleum of Bashindi was constructed by placing a large mud-brick structure with a dome over the Roman necropolis, which has some wonderfully decorated tombs like that of Kitines, painted in the Pharaonic style.